Mingli-Rui/GRPO-Humanoid/README.md

    You need to install the Mujoco environment to simulate the humanoid:
     ```bash
     pip install gymnasium[mujoco]
+    # NOTE: You may need to quote the name on Mac
+    pip install "gymnasium[mujoco]"
     ```

 5. **Train the Model**: